Jemie-Wang/fetchSDET/README.md

 # fetchSDET
 This is the project to find the fake gold, test the UI for http://sdetchallenge.fetch.com/.
+## Best algorithm
+The logic of find the fake gold with minimum number of weighing is:
+1. Partition the gold into three groups, each containing three gold bars.
+2. Weigh the first two groups.
+If one group is lighter than the other, that group contains the fake gold.
+Otherwise, the fake gold is in the third group.
+3. Continue to partition the group with fake gold into three groups, each containing one gold bar.
+4. Weigh the first two bars.
+If one bar is lighter than the other, that one is the fake gold.
+Otherwise, the fake gold is the third one.

 ## Dependencies
 Before you begin, make sure you have the following prerequisites installed on your system: